 Companies will also have to conduct a study before rolling out a new service that involves data collection to ensure that they have adequately reviewed the potential risks and impact of this new service on citizens.
 They will also have to make sure proper cybersecurity safeguards are in place to ensure that the personal data of citizens is safe and well protected.

 To navigate the GDPR, many observers believe that most companies will choose to put into place an official Data Protection Officer to implement, manage and coordinate all of the company’s new GDPR-related responsibilities.
 Penalties and sanctions related to non-compliance with the GDPR could be swift and severe, with the highest penalty being 4% of an organization’s sales revenue.
 To give you an idea, 4% of Apple’s sales revenue would mean an 8,6 billion dollar fine!

 Getting companies to focus more on data protection

 The mere possibility of a fine has already motivated organizations to be pro-active and review their practices.
 These changes won’t be easy to implement and they won’t be cheap.
 For a company that possesses several sub-divisions that are involved in different areas or sectors, compliance with the new rule could cost several millions of Euros as companies will have to develop new services and functionalities to respect the new rights of users, such as the right to be forgotten.

-For companies, the best way to succeed and to transform themselves to become GDRP-compliant is to tackle the problem collectively and ensure that every division and sub-division is involved in this process.
-For more information about the GDRP, you can consult the following website.
+For companies, the best way to succeed and to transform themselves to become GDPR-compliant is to tackle the problem collectively and ensure that every division and sub-division is involved in this process.
+For more information about the GDPR, you can consult the following website.

-Is your organization ready for the GDRP?
-Do you have GDRP-related questions or concerns?
+Is your organization ready for the GDPR?
+Do you have GDPR-related questions or concerns?
 Let us know in the comments section!